talon-one/talon_go/docs/Audience.md

 SetIntegrationId gets a reference to the given string and assigns it to the IntegrationId field.

-### GetCreatedIn3rdParty

-`func (o *Audience) GetCreatedIn3rdParty() bool`

-GetCreatedIn3rdParty returns the CreatedIn3rdParty field if non-nil, zero value otherwise.

-### GetCreatedIn3rdPartyOk

-`func (o *Audience) GetCreatedIn3rdPartyOk() (bool, bool)`

-GetCreatedIn3rdPartyOk returns a tuple with the CreatedIn3rdParty field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasCreatedIn3rdParty

-`func (o *Audience) HasCreatedIn3rdParty() bool`

-HasCreatedIn3rdParty returns a boolean if a field has been set.

-### SetCreatedIn3rdParty

-`func (o *Audience) SetCreatedIn3rdParty(v bool)`

-SetCreatedIn3rdParty gets a reference to the given bool and assigns it to the CreatedIn3rdParty field.

 ### GetLastUpdate

 `func (o *Audience) GetLastUpdate() time.Time`